gcharang/KomodoPlatform-wiki/BarterDEX-API-Summary-by-Category.md

 ### barterDEX Operation

 #### client
-The first API to run which will start barterDEX.
-This will generate a `userpass` on its first run which can be found above the start mainloop area of the output.
-Make sure to save it to the `userpass` file in `dexscripts` directory.
-Run `pkill -15 marketmaker` each time before you stop `./client`.
+The first API to run which will start barterDEX in client mode.
+Next script to run is `setpassphrase` twice.
+Run `pkill -15 marketmaker` each time before you stop `client`.

 Sample File Contents:
 ```shell